The Word of God Helps Me Have Eyes that See

 When I am stressed out and think that I do not have time to study, I try to remember a lesson from my Econ 101 book: "Scarcity forces choice."
 It is true that we do not have time for everything, and things are often more urgent, more immediate in this life than scripture study.
 But that is the choice before us, every day.
 As Linda Reeves said, scripture study is among the very practices that actually "help take away stress, give direction to our lives, and add protection to our homes."
 I, too, know from experience that this is absolutely true.
 Heavenly light from the scriptures is like food to a hungry body, water to a thirsty throat, balm to wounded flesh, an anchor to a confused mind.
 It is like having new eyes to see, even from my kitchen table, how my little world is actually part of God's world, plain and real and full of His love.

-Becca is a contributing author for the Grow Your Faith column of The Small Seed.
+Becca is the Features Editor at The Small Seed.
 She can be found any night of the year satiating her addiction to buttered popcorn, she can be recognized by her Lego-induced limp on one side, and, according to knowing sources at the grocery store, she “has her hands full, bless her heart.”
 Rather than add more to her life, she is trying to keep up what she is already doing, just with more faith and devotion to her Savior Jesus Christ, so it can be said of her, “she hath done what she could.”